 What are Domestic Violence Restraining Orders?

-Domestic violence is a pervasive issue that affects millions of individuals annually, causing severe emotional, physical, and psychological harm.
+Domestic violence is an ongoing issue that affects millions of people every year, causing deep emotional, physical, and psychological harm.
+Domestic Violence Restraining Orders (DVROs) are crucial legal tools that protect victims and prevent further abuse.

 What is a Domestic Violence Restraining Order?